AceZz/bedtime-writer/doc/deployment.md

    which is not perfect.
 2. Create a new branch called `dev-<version>` from `main` (e.g. `git switch main` then `git switch -c dev-1.2.3`).
-3. Set the version number in `pubspec.yaml`.
+3. Set the version number and increment build number in `pubspec.yaml`.
 4. Commit with the message `release: <version>` (e.g. `git commit -a -m "release: 1.2.3"`).
 5. Push a PR **targeting `main`** (e.g. `git push -u origin dev-1.2.3`).
 6. Merge the PR after the CI passes ("Rebase and merge").